GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 [Google Compute Engine](https://cloud.google.com/container-engine/), taking advantage of Google's deep expertise with scalable infrastructure.

+In this tutorial, you will:

-You will create a new Phoenix application, and then you will learn how to:
+*   Create a new Phoenix application
 *   Create an OTP release for your app using [Distillery](https://github.com/bitwalker/distillery)
 *   Deploy your app to Google Compute Engine instances